anton-dev-ua/PipeTableFormatter/README.md

 -----

 1. Select text that should be formatted or just put caret somewhere inside a table.
-2. Choose action Pipe Table Formatter in Code menu.
+2. Choose action `Pipe Table -> Format` in Code menu or popup menu.